benjipelletier/sendd-it/README.md

-# sendd-it
+## Sendd.it - Playback, feedback.

-Sendd.it - Playback, feedback.
+A drop & go audio sharing site for instant playback and feedback, built for musicians.